 The most common types of currencies are:

-The previously mentioned asset classes vary a lot in their risk level.
-Therefore, you should make sure that you understand the expected risk and possible reward of each asset class.
+Asset classes vary a lot in their risk levels.
+While cash and cash equivalents and fixed-income securities are probably the least risky asset classes, they also offer the lowest returns.
+On the other hand, real estate and equities provide higher returns but also have a higher risk.
+Therefore, you should ensure that you understand each asset class's expected risk and possible reward.
 Ideally, you should only invest in asset classes that match your risk tolerance.

 Continue with the next lesson of our beginner-friendly guide “Basics Of Investing”.